 Homework:

 Each student will have a coil notebook for Math, in which all notes and homework will be written.
-Students will have open notebook/homework quizzes, which will assess their note taking effectiveness and their successful understanding of the homework.
+Students will have open notebook/homework quizzes, assessing their note-taking effectiveness and successful understanding of the homework.
 Students should expect homework most evenings that is expected to be complete.
-5 points will be given for prompt completion of homework, one day late will receive 3 points, and a zero for two or more days later.
+Five points will be given for prompt completion of homework, one day late will receive 3 points, and a zero for two or more days later.

 Grading: